raohmaru/CFC/o8g/Documents/CFC-Rules.md

 #### Action
 ![Action card](imgs/card-action.jpg)

 Action cards offers a variety of effects, like special powers or events that can help in a battle.
-You can play them only in your turn.
+You can play them only in the Main phase of your turn.

 Action cards have a cost: a number of SP (usually negative) a player must spend to play the card.
 After it has been played, its effects are applied immediately and the card is put into the discard pile.